Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

 Want to admire it?

-Below is my guide with the best viewpoints to see and photograph the Old Man as well as tips about the Old Man of Storr hike, the most famous short hike on the island.
+Below is my guide with the best viewpoints to see and photograph the Old Man as well as tips about the Old Man of Storr hike, and a map.

 This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.